Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?: Concluding remarks

 Nevertheless, a Weyl-invariant gravitational action leading to a theory where GR is recovered at a certain limit or in a certain gauge may be of the form:

+which is called massive conformal gravity \cite{faria-b, faria-c, faria-d, faria-e, faria-f}.
 In this case, the demonstration in Section \ref{sect-var} is applicable again, so the traceless condition does not arise.

-Interestingly, the above Weyl invariant framework may provide a suitable classical description of the gravitational interactions of matter, which meets Dicke's claim that the (classical) laws of physics must be invariant under the transformations of units; the name used by Dicke for the Weyl rescalings \eqref{gauge-t}.
-However, several arguments against Weyl invariance of physical laws remain, which must be suitably addressed before the above theoretical framework can be used as a possible explanation, for example, of the dark energy and dark matter cosmological puzzles.
+Interestingly, the above Weyl-invariant framework may provide a suitable classical description of the gravitational interactions of matter, which meets Dicke's principle that the (classical) laws of physics must be invariant under the transformations of units; the name used by Dicke for the Weyl transformations \eqref{weyl-t}.
+Frequent arguments against the Weyl invariance of physical laws must be adequately identified as arguments against local scale invariance, instead.
+The latter must not be confused with form-invariance under Weyl transformations:

-Perhaps the most serious challenge is how to address the widely held argument that the presence of dimensionful scales breaks conformal invariance.
-A proper response to these arguments is beyond the reach of the present investigation; nevertheless, several counterarguments have already been exposed in \cite{quiros_prd_2025} and in the introductory section of the present document.